Maria Savina – actress and last love of Turgenev

 Upset Turgenev sent her wishes of happiness and joy, and assures the immutability of friendship.

 In 1908, 25 years after Turgenev’s death, one of the halls of the Academy of Sciences in St. Petersburg opened a museum of the writer.
 After some time, the ministers noted that every day under his portrait one middle-aged lady left a bouquet of fresh roses.
-It was – Maria Savina …
+This was – Maria Savina …

 On February 24, 1914 an anniversary celebration was held in honor of Savina in Alexandrinsky.

-Savina died unexpectedly for many.
+Great actress died unexpectedly for many.
 On the night of September 8, 1915, Maria became unconscious, and in the morning she was gone.
 Savina was buried by all St. Petersburg.

 There is another portrait of M. Savina – portrait by Leon Bakst, which is recognized as one of the best.
 In a thin and delicate profile, sealed genuine charm a young woman and looking at this portrait, very clearly understand why she became so loved by Turgenev…